pwfisher/zibo.core/manual/Core/Deployment.md

 Assume the following _deploy.ini_ with the definition for the _staging_ profile:

     [staging]
+    type = "ssh"
+    environment = "prod"
-    server = user@server
+    server = "server"
+    ; username = "username"
+    ; ssh.key = /path/to/ssh_key
     path.application = /path/to/application
     path.public = /path/to/public
-    ; ssh.key = /path/to/ssh_key

-The _deploy_ command will use these arguments to create a [zibo\core\build\Deployer](/api/class/zibo/core/build/Deployer) instance.
+The _deploy_ command will use these arguments to create a [zibo\core\deploy\DeployProfile](/api/class/zibo/core/deploy/DeployProfile) instance.
-All other parameters which are set for your profile will be set as custom parameters to that Deployer instance.
+All other parameters which are set for your profile will be set as custom parameters to that DeployProfile instance.

 ### Events

-Use the events of [zibo\core\build\Deployer](/api/class/zibo/core/build/Deployer) to hook extra logic into your deployment.
+Use the events of [zibo\core\build\Deployer](/api/class/zibo/core/deploy/Deployer) to hook extra logic into your deployment.

 The following events are triggered:

 * __deploy.pre__
 You can use this hook to prepare the local and/or the remote installation before the actual deploy happens.
-The instance of the Deployer is passed as argument to the event.
+A instance of [zibo\core\deploy\Deployer](/api/class/zibo/core/deploy/Deployer) is passed as argument to the event.

 * __deploy.post__
 You can use this hook to prepare the local and/or the remote installation after the actual deploy happened.
-The instance of the Deployer is passed as argument to the event.
+A instance of [zibo\core\deploy\Deployer](/api/class/zibo/core/deploy/Deployer) is passed as argument to the event.